Bulletin #2187, Poultry Facts: Turkey Brooding and Management: Giving Poults a Good Start

 Source: L. S. Jensen, Turkey World, January 1977.

 2. Buy your poults from a reliable source (an NPIP-certified hatchery) to guarantee good quality, healthy birds.
+Stick with one source of your poults.
+Do not mix poult sources.

 5. Don’t mix birds of different ages.
 Different ages have different nutritional needs.
 Younger birds are also more apt to come down with diseases.
+Mixing different aged birds creates unnecessary competition for space, water, and feed.

 |0 – 8||0.8 – 1.0||0.5 – 1.0||0.5 – 1.0|